 Its pilot was embraced by critics.
 Broadway fans (and practitioners) have gotten a special kick out of the series: Shot in New York City, the show boasts theatre actors and locations familiar to those who follow the business.

-The story also features producer Eileen Rand (Anjelica Huston, Oscar winner, "Prizzi's Honor") and two characters competing for the lead role: seasoned chorus girl Ivy Lynn (Megan Hilty, 9 to 5: The Musical) and newcomer Karen Cartwright (Katharine McPhee, "American Idol").
+The show began as an idea of executive producer Steven Spielberg ("ER," "Schindler's List"), who thought a backstage drama about the making of a Broadway show would make for great TV.
+In "Smash," lyricist-librettist Julia Houston ( Debra Messing, Emmy winner, "Will & Grace") and composer Tom Levitt ( Christian Borle, Legally Blonde: The Musical) are writing Marilyn the Musical, about star Marilyn Monroe.
+The story also features producer Eileen Rand ( Anjelica Huston, Oscar winner, "Prizzi's Honor") and two characters competing for the lead role: seasoned chorus girl Ivy Lynn ( Megan Hilty, 9 to 5: The Musical) and newcomer Karen Cartwright ( Katharine McPhee, "American Idol").

 The musical sequences in "Smash" are a mix of Marilyn's numbers in a barebones rehearsal setting (in a studio, in barebones rehearsal clothes) and the fully-staged fantasy of those numbers as imagined by the writers, director, actors and others.
 Pop music is also mixed into the series in various presentational ways (in a karaoke bar, in a cabaret, in a recording studio, at a bar mitzvah).